TaifAlwafi/Sentiment_Analysis/README.md

 - re for clean data
 - tensorflow and keras for neural network model
 - nltk for natural language processing
-- Matplotlib and Seaborn for plotting
+- Matplotlib, Seaborn and plotly for plotting